Rab-son/docker/README.md

 ### 2. Virtual Machine VS Containers
 #### Container
 > An Issolated environment for running application.
+> Allow running multiple apps in isolation.
+> Are lightweight
+> Use OS of the host
 #### Virtual Machine
 > An abstraction of a machine (physical hardware)
 ##### Hypervisor